FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/03-remission-recovery-and-what-improvement-can-mean.md

 ## For Family, Friends, and Other Supporters

-Ask the person what recovery means to them.
-Their most important goal may not be the one that is most visible to you.
-Fewer symptoms may matter, but so may independence, comfort, safety, privacy, relationships, or being able to take part in something meaningful.

-It is possible to hope for improvement while also making life safer and more accessible now.
-Accepting the need for help, mobility equipment, rest, financial support, or a different way of doing things does not mean that anyone has given up.
+Thank you for supporting someone's recovery process.
+It's important for both you and the sufferer to have a clear goal in mind with steps along the way of what recovery looks like.
+When a person has many symptoms at once, what recovery looks like can range from adapting to their most disabling symptom to just getting stable after the trauma of diagnosis.

+What is important to many sufferers of FND is holding some independence, comfort, feeling safe, and keeping or gaining relationships.
+In fact, making life safer and more accessible may do a lot to lower the intensity of their symptoms.
+It's also important to help them access mobility equipment.

+> When functional neurological disorder was less understood, it was felt that providing mobility aids could *"prevent the return of normal movement".
+Recently, the guidance is that mobility aids are **"reasonable and appropriate"** when they improve safety, independence, and access to the community.

-If symptoms return, try not to treat the relapse as proof that all progress has been lost.
-Help the person notice what they have learned, what still works, and whether anything about the episode is new enough to need medical assessment.
-Recovery may include becoming better prepared for difficult periods, not only preventing every symptom. (*citations* [2](#citation-2), [3](#citation-3))
+If symptoms return or don't respond to a treatment, help the person notice what they have learned and what still works.
+Recovery may include becoming better prepared for difficult periods, adapting, and it can't be about preventing every symptom. (*citations* [2](#citation-2), [3](#citation-3))

 ***
 [For the Person With FND](#for-the-person-with-fnd)